cuevae/code-katas/README.md

-A collection of Code Katas written in several languages
+A collection of Code Katas written in various languages